unicoeos/eosio.nft/README.md

         void burn(account_name owner,
                   id_type token_id);

-    private:
-        friend eosiosystem::system_contract;

     	/// Structure keeps information about the balance of tokens
 	/// for each symbol that is owned by an account.
 	/// This structure is stored in the multi_index table.
         // @abi table accounts i64